samuele-mattiuzzo/pdf-to-img/README.md

 # pdf-to-img
-Simple utility to convert PDF to IMG using Ghostscript and Python
+Simple utility to convert PDF to IMG using ImageMagick and Python

 ## requirements
 python 2.7

-ghostscript
+imagemagick

 python-resize-image

 pillow

+bash

 ## installation
-Fetch the `ghostscript` python dependency by running:
+Fetch the `imagemagick` bash dependency by running:

+    $ brew update
-    $ brew install ghostscript
+    $ brew install imagemagick

 For the `pip` dependencies, run: